Asakusa Tori-no-ichi 2025] Let's bring in good fortune at Tori-no-ichi, a lively autumn festival!

 After praying, eat lucky gourmet foods to fill up your stomach and boost your luck!

-Among them, we recommend "Kashira no imo" (sweet potato) and "Kirizansho" (sweet pepper), which are the festival's special gourmet delicacies that bring good luck and bring prosperity to business.
+Among them, we recommend "Kashira no imo" (sweet potato) and "Kirizansho" (sweet pepper paste), which are the festival's special gourmet delicacies that bring good luck and bring prosperity to business.

-Kashira-no-imo" is the parent taro of the taro, and is a good-luck charm for "success in life" as it stands on a person's head, and for "fertility" as many sprouts come out from one taro.
-Today, there is only one stall selling "head taro," so it is a rare item that can only be found here at a food stall.
+Kashira" is a type of taro called yatsutogashira, which is a good-luck charm that when eaten, one will "rise in the world" as if standing on a person's head, and "will be blessed with children" as many sprouts come out from one potato.
+Today, there is only one stall selling "head potato," so it is a rare item that can only be found here at a food stall.

-The rooster market name "Kirisansho" is a slightly sweet, soft-tasting snack with a refreshing aroma of sansho (Japanese pepper).
-It has been popular since the Edo period (1603-1867) as a confectionery that brings good health and good fortune.
+Kirisansho, a specialty of the rooster market, is a slightly sweet, soft-tasting snack with a refreshing aroma of sansho (Japanese pepper).
 It is packaged in a cute package with a picture of Okame-san's rake, making it a perfect souvenir!

-After praying to Otori-sama for blessings, why don't you eat the "head potato" and "kirisansho," lucky charms that bring good fortune, and hope that good things will happen to you?
+After praying to Otori-sama for blessings, why not eat the head sweet potato and the cut sansho, lucky charms that bring good fortune, and wish for good things to happen to you?

 A lucky charm that will remain as a memory even after the festival!

 It is a cute amulet with an ear of rice attached to a small rake.
-You are sure to get the "kakkome-kumade-mamori", which has not changed since the Edo period⁉
+You will surely have good luck by getting "Kakkome Kumate-mamori", which has not changed since the Edo period⁉

 -